 - 5 hr direct flight from Toronto, Canada

 Also, Costa Rica’s tourism industry is so big that there is always a good hotel offer.
-You are most likely to be accommodated in a nice place close to your team.
-There is also a wide variety of transportation options from taxi cabs to public buses, trains, rentals, and yes, Ubers.
+You will most likely be accommodated in a nice place close to your team.
+There is also a wide variety of transportation options, from taxi cabs to public buses, trains, rentals, and Ubers.
 And let’s face it, who will not enjoy a nice trip to Costa Rica?
-After all, it’s not your fault that your nearshore software development team is located in a tropical paradise, right?
+After all, it’s not your fault that your nearshore software development team is in a tropical paradise.

 4- Cultural Affinity

 This is one of those things that make Costa Rica stand out from other nearshore locations.
 Costa Rica’s history is quite different from that of its sibling nations.
 For instance, can you guess which was the 3rd city in the world to have electric street lights?
 Yes, San José, Costa Rica, just after New York and Paris.
 Did you know that Costa Rican astronaut, Franklin Chang, has been part of 7 NASA space missions?
 He is also part of the Astronaut Hall of Fame.
-Last but not least, Costa Rican companies play an important part in space exploration, technology, and aeronautics working side by side with North American companies.
+Lastly, Costa Rican companies, working alongside North American companies, are essential in space exploration, technology, and aeronautics.

 5- English Fluency